Background pattern

 Consult your doctor or pharmacist before using any medication.

-If you are pregnant or think you may be, consult your doctor before taking this medication.
-The consumption of medications during pregnancy can be dangerous for the embryo or fetus and should be monitored by your doctor.
+If you are pregnant or think you may be pregnant, consult your doctor before taking this medication.
+The use of medications during pregnancy can be hazardous to the embryo or fetus and should be monitored by your doctor.

 Consult your doctor or pharmacist before using any medication.

-Avoid taking Durvitan 300 mg, as, although caffeine passes into breast milk in small amounts (around 1%), it can accumulate in the infant.
+Durvitan 300 mg intake should be avoided, as although caffeine passes into breast milk in small amounts (around 1%), it can accumulate in the infant.

-Do not use this medication in children under 12 years old.
+Do not use this medication in children under 12 years of age.

-No effects on the ability to drive and operate machinery have been described at the recommended doses.
+No effects on the ability to drive or use machinery have been described at the recommended doses.

 3. How to Take Durvitan 300 mg

-Follow these instructions unless your doctor has given you different ones.
-Consult your doctor or pharmacist if you have any doubts.
+Follow these instructions, unless your doctor has given you different ones.
+Consult your doctor or pharmacist if you have doubts.

-Swallow 1 capsule with water or food.
-If necessary, up to 3 capsules can be taken per day, spacing the intake of each capsule at least 6 hours apart.
+Take 1 capsule with water or some food.
+If necessary, up to 3 capsules can be taken per day, spacing out the intake of each capsule by at least 6 hours.

-Do not take the last dose within 6 hours of bedtime to avoid insomnia.
+Do not take the last dose in the 6 hours prior to bedtime to avoid possible insomnia.

 Do not take more than 3 capsules per day, divided into several doses.

-• Children under 12 years old: should not be used in this population.
+• Children under 12 years: this medication should not be used in this population.

-• Patients with liver disease: should consult their doctor before taking this medication.
+• Patient with liver disease: they should consult their doctor before taking this medication.

-If you observe that the symptoms worsen, or if they persist for more than 7 days, you should consult your doctor.
+If you notice that symptoms worsen or persist for more than 7 days, you should consult a doctor.

 If you take more Durvitan 300 mg than you should:

-If you have taken Durvitan 300 mg in excess, consult your doctor or pharmacist immediately.
+If you have taken more Durvitan 300 mg than you should, consult your doctor or pharmacist immediately.

-The symptoms of overdose are characterized by a first phase of excitement, followed by dizziness, vomiting, diarrhea, abdominal pain, and seizures.
-The treatment of overdose is more effective if it is performed within the first 4 hours after ingestion of this medication.
+The symptoms of overdose are characterized by an initial phase of excitement, followed by dizziness, vomiting, diarrhea, abdominal pain, and convulsions.
+The treatment of overdose is more effective if performed within the first 4 hours after ingestion of this medication.

-In case of overdose or accidental ingestion, visit your doctor or call the Toxicological Information Service (phone: 91.5620420), indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, go to your doctor or call the Toxicological Information Service (telephone: 91.5620420), indicating the medication and the amount ingested.

-Like all medications, Durvitan 300 mg may have adverse effects, although not all people may experience them.
+Like all medications, Durvitan 300 mg can have side effects, although not everyone experiences them.

 Very frequently (in more than 1 in 10 patients), the following may occur: insomnia, restlessness, and excitement.

-Frequently (in less than 1 in 10 but more than 1 in 100 patients), the following may occur: nausea, vomiting, diarrhea, stomach pain, headache, tinnitus, disorientation, heart rhythm disturbances, irritability, hot flashes, rapid breathing, and very abundant urine elimination.
+Frequently (in less than 1 in 10 but more than 1 in 100 patients), the following may occur: nausea, vomiting, diarrhea, stomach pain, headache, ringing in the ears, disorientation, heart rhythm disorders, irritability, hot flashes, rapid breathing, and excessive urine elimination.

-In some cases, it may also cause hyperglycemia or hypoglycemia (elevated or decreased blood glucose).
+In some cases, hyperglycemia or hypoglycemia (increase or decrease in blood glucose) may also occur.

 Keep out of the reach and sight of children.